brightway-lca/brightway2/docs/intro.rst

 .. warning:: Parameterized inventory datasets only work with databases that use the default SQLite backend.

-The parameterized table objects use `peewee objects <http://docs.peewee-orm.com/en/latest/index.html>`__ directly, so you will use some different syntax than with `Activity` and `Exchange` (see the `parameters source code <https://bitbucket.org/cmutel/brightway2-data/src/default/bw2data/parameters.py?fileviewer=file-view-default#parameters.py-108>`__).
-The long-term goal is to transition all objects to peewee directly, instead of using proxies.

 Groups
 ``````

-Parameters are tricky because you have to parse and understand dependencies in formula strings.
-To make these dependencies explicit, Brightway2 uses the ideas of groups to collect parameters, just like databases collect inventory datasets.
-Inside a group, each parameter has to have a unique name.
-Groups also have to have unique names, and can be defined at the level of a project, i.e. global parameters; a database; or a set of activities.
+Parameters are tricky because you have to parse and understand dependencies in formula strings - where if "efficiency" defined, and is it a Python reserved term or a function or a variable, etc. To make these dependencies explicit, Brightway2 uses the ideas of **groups** to collect parameters, just like databases collect inventory datasets.
+Each parameter belongs to a group, and inside a group each parameter has to have a unique name.
+Groups also have unique names, and are defined at the three different levels that parameters exist: project, database, or a set of activities.
 Groups cannot cross levels.

-Groups form a hierarchy, with project parameters at the top, and activity parameters at the bottom.
+Groups form a hierarchy used to evaluate and find symbols, with project parameters at the top, and activity parameters at the bottom.
 When parsing an activity parameter formula, unknown variable names will be searched in that activity parameter set of variables, then in the database parameters defined for the database the activity is in, and finally in the project parameters.
+An missing value will be taken as soon as it is found - so if "efficiency" exists in a database parameter group and the project parameter group, its value will be taken from the database parameters.

 Note the following restrictions on groups:

 * The group name 'project' is reserved for the group of project parameters
 * Database names are reserved for database parameters (it is also their group name)